treatwell/restricted-section/README.md

 Make sure [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) is installed and you are logged in with `heroku login` command.
 Then run `heroku git:remote -a [APP_NAME]` to add Heroku as a git remote.

 After you make any changes, commit, and push with `git push heroku master`.
-Each Heroku deploy builds the site, so you don't need to commit the `public` repository.
+Each Heroku deploy builds the site, so you don't need to commit the `public` directory.

 ### Running without authentication